 - ✓ To whom is the team accountable? - ✓ To whom are individual team members accountable? - ✓ How will we make decisions?
-Who's involved with which decisions? - ✓ What is the team's decision-making authority?
-Do any decisions require outside approval?
-If so, how will approval be obtained? - ✓ What criteria will we use to make decisions? - ✓ What decisions can be made by subgroups and what decisions need to be made by the whole team?
+Who's involved with which decisions?
+What are their roles? - ✓ What is the team's decision-making authority?
+Which decisions require outside approval, and what criteria will be used? - ✓ What decisions can be made by subgroups and what decisions need to be made by the whole team?
 Which decisions need to be made by the team leader? - ✓ How will we communicate certain kinds of decisions, and to whom?